wp-media/backwpup/readme.txt

 = ❓ Is BackWPup Free? =

  You can use BackWPup for free with all its basic features.
-The free version includes complete backup, scheduling, support for external storage services (like Dropbox, S3, SFTP, and more) and restore.
+The free version includes complete backup, scheduling, support for external storage services (like Dropbox, S3, FTP, and more) and restore.

  The pro version offers many additional features including more settings, destinations, and of course access to our premium support.
 Check out our premium plans: [https://backwpup.com/#buy](https://backwpup.com/#buy)